pinterest/ktlint/README.md

 supports different kotlin plugins and Gradle build caching.

 - [jeremymailen/kotlinter-gradle](https://github.com/jeremymailen/kotlinter-gradle)
-Gradle plugin featuring incremental build, `*.kts` support.
+Gradle plugin featuring incremental build support, file reports, and `*.kts` source support.

 You might also want to take a look at [diffplug/spotless](https://github.com/diffplug/spotless/tree/master/plugin-gradle#applying-ktlint-to-kotlin-files) which has a built-in support for ktlint.
 In addition to linting/formatting kotlin code it allows you to keep license headers, markdown documentation, etc. in check.